manuelbieh/react-book/ecosystem/internationalization.md

 The output generated by the `debug` option is a little more extensive than the one provided by the `missingKeyHandler` variant.
 However, it is possible to set this option by only setting its value to `true`.

 By the way: You can still use the `t()` function as you are used to if you find yourself in a `<Trans>` element.
-This means, the example to follow is completely valid:
+This means, the following example is completely valid:

 ```jsx
 <Trans i18nKey="terms">